OleksandrKucherenko/Jenkins-Android-Environment/README.md

 Jenkins-Android-Environment
 ===========================

-Build scripts used for Android projects building on Jenkins (running Ubuntu 13.10 x64)
+Build scripts used for Android projects building on Jenkins (running Debian/Ubuntu 13.10 x64)